tzumainn/python-esiclient/README.md

 `python-esiclient` extends the OpenStack CLI to provide simplified user workflows, encapsulating multiple OpenStack CLI commands into a single CLI command.

+To install this package using PyPI,
+ - `pip install python-esiclient`

 ## `openstack esi node network <command>`

 These commands manage network connections to nodes.